pegros/PEG_LIST/help/sfpegCardCmp.md

 ### Metadata Configuration

-The **pegCard__mdt** custom Metadata provides the main configuration of the **sfpegCardCmp** components (target record identification and sections and fields layout).
+The **pegCard__mdt** custom Metadata provides the main configuration of the **sfpegCardCmp** components (target record identification and sections and fields layout).<br/>
 ![Record Card Metadata](/media/sfpegCardMeta.png)

 The first **Related Target** section enables to define the actual record to be displayed in the card
 * When the card is for the current record, both fields should remain empty (the component then automatically uses the standard LWC recordId and objectApiName variables)
-* Otherwise the _TargetObject_ should contain the API name of the object displayed in the card and _TargetIdField_ should contain the API Name of the lookup field identifying the target record on the current record.
+* Otherwise the `TargetObject` should contain the API name of the object displayed in the card and `TargetIdField` should contain the API Name of the lookup field identifying the target record on the current record.

 The second **Configuration** section describes the internal field layout of the component, as a JSON object with the following properties :
-* _size_ defines the default size (in portion of 12) for each field
+* `size` defines the default size (in portion of 12) for each field
-* _density_ defines how the labels are displayed (above vs next to the field value)
+* `density` defines how the labels are displayed (above vs next to the field value)
-* _fields_ defines the main list of fields displayed just below the card header, as a list of JSON field definition objects
+* `fields` defines the main list of fields displayed just below the card header, as a list of JSON field definition objects
-  * Each field definition has a mandatory _name_ property (API name of the field)
+  * Each field definition has a mandatory `name` property (API name of the field)
-  * It may include _disabled_ and _required_ boolean properties to control field interaction in edit mode
+  * It may include `disabled` and `required` boolean properties to control field interaction in edit mode
-  * It may also include a _size_ one to override the main default value
+  * It may also include a `size` one to override the main default value
-* _sections_ defines the sections displayed afterwards in the card, as a list of JSON section definition objects
+* `sections` defines the sections displayed afterwards in the card, as a list of JSON section definition objects
-  * Each section definition has a mandatory _label_ property (possibly using a Custom Label leveraging the `{{{LBL.xxx}}}` merge syntax)
+  * Each section definition has a mandatory `label` property (possibly using a Custom Label leveraging the `{{{LBL.xxx}}}` merge syntax)
   * It then has a mandatory _fields_ property to define the fields displayed in the section (similarly to the main _fields_ property)
-  * It may include _isCollapsible_ an _isCollapsed_ boolean properties to set a section as collapsible and set its initial state
+  * It may include `isCollapsible` an `isCollapsed` boolean properties to set a section as collapsible and set its initial state
-  * It may also include a _size_ one to override the main default value for the section
+  * It may also include a `size` one to override the main default value for the section

 ```
 {